gvwilson/sensibleadventures/litany.md

 He knew exactly what it felt like to have someone notice that you were reading "that stuff", as his mother had indulgently called it.
-When he pointed out that the pictures weren't all that different from those in the esoteric old texts she favored, she had laughed and declared a truce.
+When he pointed out that the pictures weren't all that different from those in the esoteric texts she studied, she had laughed and declared a truce.

 Robbie was awake.